 Thank you to everyone who took part in our consultation

 Our consultation has now closed.
 Around 2,500 people took the time to talk to us at one of our 17 events and discuss our plans to help improve journeys between Milton Keynes and Cambridge.
-To help raise awareness of our proposals, our team was at three pop ups in Milton Keynes, Cambridge and Bedford town centre.

-Many thanks also to everyone who brought their children to one of our Minecraft workshops.
+Many thanks to everyone who brought their children to our Minecraft workshops.
 Technology gives us new ways to engage and the chance to bring more young people into the planning process.
 By modelling the scheme in Minecraft, children have been able to explore the scheme and tell us what they think.

-The consultation, which has lasted 8 weeks, has now closed (Sunday 28 July).
 You can still browse all the documents from the consultation on our online consultation hub.

-We’ll be reading all your comments and analysing the data over the next few months, and producing a Public Consultation Report.
+We are reading all your comments and analysing the data over the next few months, and producing a Public Consultation Report.
 Your feedback will help us finalise our plans before we submit our application to build the scheme to the Planning Inspectorate in 2020.

 Our consultation closed on Sunday 28 July